gcallah/BookReviews/jones.md

-Christians accept the doctrines of the current (Anglican) established church and not engage in "free thinking," how could he avoid the conclusion that the founders of the Anglican church were wrong in not accepting the doctrines of the Catholic Church and asserting their own right to "free thinking" at its expense?
-In fact, his embrace of passive obedience cost him preferment on some occasions, as critics rightly saw that it could be used to challenge the legitimacy of the house of Hanover.
+Christians accept the doctrines of the current (Anglican) established church and not engage in "free thinking," how could he avoid the conclusion that the founders of the Anglican church were wrong in not accepting the doctrines of the Catholic Church and asserting their own right to "free thinking"?
+In fact, his embrace of passive obedience cost him preferment on some occasions, as critics rightly saw that it could be used to challenge the legitimacy of the House of Hanover.
 And, as Jones notes, his position on church authority was condemned by contemporaries as a "threat to the liberty from overbearing ecclesiastical authority that the Protestant movement itself represented" (421).

-This book is an excellent addition to the literature on B, one that gives the reader a rich feel not just for Berkeley's own life, but for the context in which that life and those works were contained.
+This book is an excellent addition to the literature on Berkeley, one that gives the reader a rich feel not just for Berkeley's own life, but for the context in which that life and those works were contained.
 It is true that understanding Berkeley's life better does cast new light on his works.
 But as far as